cawl-wow/argbot/README.md

 >docker-compose up -d db

 4. Seed the database with team and item information

+**IMPORTANT NOTE: IF FULL_ITEM_LOAD IS "TRUE" IN YOUR DOCKER.ENV, THIS WILL TAKE OVER AN HOUR TO COMPLETE.**

+If this is undesirable, simply set the ENV variable to any other value and uncomment the 'item mini-seed' in setup.py to load a handful of basic items for testing instead.
 >docker-compose run bot bash -c "python setup.py"

 5. Run the bot